feedhenry-staff/react/README.md

 * Install grunt: ```npm install -g grunt-cli```
 * In your App directory, run: ```npm install```.
 This installs Grunt plugins, etc for use with this App.
 * Run ```grunt serve``` to preview this App locally

+Grunt will monitor changes to *.jsx in the www/app folder and compile these to *.js in the www/build folder

 ### FeedHenry local development